-It’s a free app, but you can choose to pay for more extensive features.
+It’s a free app to learn Russian, but you can choose to pay for more extensive features.
 Here’s an overview of what you’ll get when you either sign up for the free vs paid Memrise course.
 However, I’d recommend you first sign up for the free mode – that will give you enough overview whether it works for you.

 The best thing to compare Memrise with is a gamified flashcard app.
 At least, the free part.
 What that means is that you can easily use it to practice a lot of new words in your target language.
 However, what some people don’t know is that Memrise uses a lot of mnemonics.
 This word means that you take a difficult word – and create a fun idea around it that will help you remember it a lot better.